loader

 Option 2 – 3%

-This is a straightforward calculation, which will be calculated using the same method as the sale transfer tax, by taking over the greater of the sale price of the property or the official cadastral property value (whichever is higher).
-If taxpayer choose this option, the paid amount will be considered as final,
+This is a straightforward calculation, which will be calculated using the same method as the sale transfer tax, by taking the greater of the sale price of the property or the official cadastral property value (whichever is higher).
+If the taxpayer chooses this option, the paid amount will be considered final.

 Option 3 – 0.00